 Her knowledge of light gives Kat a no-compromise approach to luminaire and light source quality.
 The resulting specifications are transformative, making every space exquisite and exciting.

-Kat studied Industrial Design at Burg Giebichenstein University of Art and Design, Halle, and then gained her Masters in Architectural Lighting Design University of Applied Science and Technology, Wismar.
+Kat studied Industrial Design at Burg Giebichenstein University of Art and Design, Halle, and then gained her Masters in Architectural Lighting Design at the University of Applied Science and Technology, Wismar.

 Outside of work, Kat loves the theatre and maintains an impressive array of home-grown food, including a range of teas.
 She also loves illustration and has written two children’s books.

-Josh joined LAPD 4 years ago and propelled our Product Design wing forward, growing the department with his energetic and tenacious approach to business development whilst attracting a host of new clients.
+Josh joined LAPD in the summer of 2015 and propelled our Product Design wing forward, growing the department with his energetic and tenacious approach to business development whilst attracting a host of new clients.

 Using ingenuity, creativity and a deep knowledge of materials and processes, Josh has created high performance, high quality products for leading lighting manufacturers.
 Proven in the marketplace, these products have flown off shelves and contributed to the lit environments of a great many eminent retailers.